Wax and Oil Best Colored Pencils – The Difference

 - durability and softness of the lead core.

-You would be interested to hear that wax and oil based colored pencils are up in the charts for the mentioned features.
-But what should you and I consider in making the choice for the best colored pencils – Oil or Wax?
+You would be interested to hear that wax and oil-based color pencils are up in the charts for the mentioned features.
+But what should you and I consider in making the choice for the best type of art pencils – Oil or Wax?

 Fact – the differences between wax and oil colored pencils are not that distinct.
-Many are not aware that both wax and oil based colored pencils contain wax within them.
+Many are not aware that both wax and oil-based colored pencil contains wax within them.
 It’s just that oil-based cores have a higher oil content.

-Regardless of wax cores or oil cores, the colored pencils generally have many common characteristics and their uniqueness differ in areas of coloring, texture and handling.
+Regardless of wax cores or oil cores, color pencils generally have many common characteristics and their uniqueness differs in areas of coloring, texture, and handling.